ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 synonyms for an underlying set of concepts.
 The synonyms recognized in the text are mapped to their associated concepts and the document sections are tagged with the concepts.
-The SecTag database provides an initial set of concepts and synonyms which Clarity expands upon.
+The SecTag database provides an initial set of concepts and synonyms which ClarityNLP expands upon.

 For example, concept 158 "history_present_illness" has synonyms "indication", "clinical indication", and "clinical presentation", among